-Brinker Capital, Inc. is an investment management firm based in Berwyn, Pennsylvania.
-Its 15 investment advisors manage more than $25.39 billion in assets.
+Brinker Capital Investments, LLC is an investment management firm based in Berwyn, Pennsylvania.
+Brinker recently changed its name to Brinker Capital Investments after merging with CLS Investments.
 The firm offers model portfolios that may hold mutual funds, exchange-traded funds (ETFs), hedge funds and more.

 Brinker Capital Background

-Brinker Capital was formed in 1987.
-Today, it’s wholly owned by Brinker Capital Holdings, Inc. The firm employs more than 150 investment professionals.
-Daniel Crosby, who holds an IMCA Applied Behavioral Finance certificate, is at the helm.
-Investing News has ranked him among its top “40 Under 40” professionals.
+Brinker Capital was formed in 1987, though it was officially founded as CLS Investments, LLC in 1989.
+It was recently acquired by Orion Advisor Solutions, Inc. Daniel Crosby, who holds an IMCA Applied Behavioral Finance certificate, is at the helm.
+Investing News has ranked him among its top "40 Under 40" professionals.

 Brinker Capital Client Types and Minimum Account Sizes

-Brinker Capital generally provides investment advice to individuals, banks or thrift institutions, pension and profit-sharing plans, trusts, estates, charitable institutions and other business entities.
+Brinker Capital generally provides investment advice to non-high-net-worth and high-net-worth individuals, as well as pooled investment vehicles, pension and profit-sharing plans, municipal governments, charitable institutions and educational savings and ABLE plans.

 Account minimums vary, depending on the type of program you’re enrolled in:

 - Destinations Program: $10,000 for Destinations Fund program and $25,000 for Destinations ETF program